aftix/hblog/katex/post/bacon.md

 the algorithm failing.
 I should note here that there's a closely related algorithm called the method of false position.
-In this algorithm, instead of the midpoint, you choose the dividing line between two subintervals to be where the line from !LATEX inline f(a)!LATEX! to !LATEX inline f(b)!LATEX! crosses the x axis.
+In this algorithm, instead of the midpoint, you choose the dividing line between two subintervals to be where the line from !LATEX~ f(a)!LATEX! to !LATEX~ f(b)!LATEX! crosses the x axis.

 The bisection method is implemented as `bacon_sci::roots::bisection`.

 ## Newton's Method

 Newton's method is a more sophisticated method of root finding.
-To derive it, first assume that !LATEX inline f!LATEX! is continuous and doubly differentiable on !LATEX inline [a,b]!LATEX!.
-Now, give a starting guess for the root, !LATEX inline p_0!LATEX!.
-Then, we can expand !LATEX inline f!LATEX! as a Taylor series centered at !LATEX inline p_0!LATEX!:
+To derive it, first assume that !LATEX~ f!LATEX! is continuous and doubly differentiable on !LATEX~ [a,b]!LATEX!.
+Now, give a starting guess for the root, !LATEX~ p_0!LATEX!.
+Then, we can expand !LATEX~ f!LATEX! as a Taylor series centered at !LATEX~ p_0!LATEX!:
 !LATEX
     f(p) = f(p_0) + (p - p_0)f'(p_0) + \ldots .
 !LATEX!